LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 #.
 Review and apply the existing patch files.
 More than likely, you will not
    be able to directly apply the patch but it will give you the general idea on what needs to be applied.
-For example, the namespace update mentioned above.
+For example, the namespace conversion mentioned above.

 #.
 Ensure that the build and tests still pass.
 More info on :ref:`testing-label`.